 You’ve probably heard people say that the first year of university requires little interaction and participation, and unless you’re studying medicine or dentistry, chances are your first year is going to be a lot more relaxed than your last two years of A-levels.

-However, among the excitement of your first year you still have to work: write essays, sit exams etc. You will want to miss lectures and you will want to binge Netflix instead of doing the reading for your class the next day – it’s inevitable, like growing old or going to McDonald's after you told yourself you had food at home.
+However, among the excitement of your first year you still have to work: write essays, sit exams etc. You will want to miss lectures and you will want to binge Netflix instead of doing the reading for your class the next day – it’s inevitable, like growing old or going to McDonald’s after you told yourself you have food at home.

 Enjoy yourself and try new things, but don’t waste your own money or time by not making the most of the academic experience.